stephencweiss/stephencharlesweiss.com/content/blog/2019-05-26/local-git-stale-branch-cleanup.md

 2. `git fetch --prune` to remove stale references
 3. `git branch -vv | grep '[origin/.*: gone]' | awk '{print $1}' | xargs git branch -d` to remove stale local branches

-Before copying these into your terminal, however, let’s set some context and then discuss what they’re doing.
+Before copying these into your terminal, however, let's set some context and then discuss what they're doing.

 (Before continuing, a huge thank you to Erik Aybar for his post on the topic.<sup>1</sup> Of the more than a dozen that I referenced in learning about how to clean up my stale branches, his was the cleanest.
 He inspired most of what follows.)

 # Background

-I’ve only been working on this project for a few weeks, but I’ve already cut 20+ branches and am carrying around 200+ references to branches from my colleagues.
+I've only been working on this project for a few weeks, but I've already cut 20+ branches and am carrying around 200+ references to branches from my colleagues.

 While I try to help myself by naming branches in an intelligent way (.e.g., `feature/ticket#/name-goes-here` and `bug/ticket#/description-of-bug`), even this has its limits - particularly when I try to split up a ticket into multiple tickets.

-So, here’s where I was when I started the house cleaning today:
+So, here's where I was when I started the house cleaning today:

 ```bash
 $ git branch | wc - l